^

 , medical expert

-Reduction of urinary excretion in urine takes place during growth, during pregnancy, with a small number of proteins in the diet.
+A decrease in the excretion of urea in the urine occurs during the growth period, during pregnancy, and with a low amount of protein in the diet.

-In clinical practice, the determination of urea in urine is used to monitor the state of the processes of anabolism and catabolism in the body.
-This is of great importance, especially for resuscitation patients in a serious condition receiving enteric (parenteral) and parenteral nutrition.
-Having determined which processes prevail in the patient (increased urea excretion in the urine indicates a negative nitrogen balance, a lower-positive one), one can calculate the amount of protein preparations necessary for the patient.
+In clinical practice, determination of urea in urine is used to monitor the state of anabolism and catabolism processes in the body.
+This is of great importance, especially in critically ill intensive care patients receiving enteral (tube) and parenteral nutrition.
+Having determined which processes predominate in the patient (increased excretion of urea in urine indicates a negative nitrogen balance, decreased - a positive one), it is possible to calculate the amount of protein preparations required by the patient.

-Positive nitrous balance occurs in liver diseases accompanied by a decrease in urea formation; with violations of kidney function (simultaneous increase in the concentration of urea in the blood); Admission of hormones with anabolic effects (growth hormone, testosterone, insulin, etc.).
+A positive nitrogen balance occurs in liver diseases accompanied by a decrease in urea formation; in cases of kidney dysfunction (simultaneous increase in the concentration of urea in the blood); and in the intake of hormones with anabolic action (growth hormone, testosterone, insulin, etc.).

-Negative nitrogen balance is revealed in patients in the postoperative period, with hyperthyroidism.
+Negative nitrogen balance is detected in patients in the postoperative period, with hyperfunction of the thyroid gland.

 The iLive portal does not provide medical advice, diagnosis or treatment.